 NPC will continue to participate in the SNAP coalition and promote to members of Congress and the administration the benefits of all potato products being a part of SNAP.

-The DGAs are updated every five years offering nutrition advice for people aged two and over and forming the basis for federal policy for nutrition and feeding programs.
-The 2020 DGA process will, for the first time make recommendations for children under 2 years of age and pregnant and lactating mothers, as directed by Congress in the 2014 Farm Bill.
+Dietary Guidelines for Americans (DGA) The Dietary Guidelines for Americans (DGAs) are updated every five years offering nutrition advice for people aged two and over and forming the basis for federal policy for nutrition and feeding programs.
+For the first time, the 2020 DGA process will make recommendations for children under 2 years of age and pregnant and lactating mothers, as directed by Congress in the 2014 Farm Bill.

 Woman Infants and Children (WIC) The USDA is required to review, but not necessarily update, the WIC food packages every 10 years.
-To that end, USDA asked the NASEM to review and provide recommended changes by 2017.
+To that end, USDA asked the National Academies of Sciences, Engineering and Medicine (NASEM) to review and provide recommended changes by 2017.
 USDA has the NASEM recommendations but given the lack of pressure to update the food package, as well as other administration priorities, an update to the WIC food package this year is unlikely.